 DS: this also marks the beginning of a necessary period of “digital operation” so a break-even point is achieved and the purported ROI is realized as a benefit to the organization.

-Measurement
+Measure

 Measurement is a set of techniques used to identify positive and negative outcomes throughout the entire change management lifecycle.
 It is done both officially and unofficially at many levels of scope with the goal of having measurements that roll up into higher levels and form a set of clear indicators of technology contribution to value outcomes.
 Further levels of measures include the set of external measures used to evaluate the health of a company or a government.
 As architects measure become a critical factor in understanding the efficacy of technology and business models and are primarily understood through the Value Model.